Pendulum 3D¶

 (1.0, 0.0, 0.0)

-and its initial velocity points into the y
+and its initial velocity points into the y-direction.

 The particle's distance to a fixed support at (0.0, 0.0, 0.0)